KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 change the data in the model's role.
 It also automatically passes arguments in the three parameters:

-- `index` - The location of where the data is.
+- `index` - The location of the data.
 - `value` - The contents of the new data.
 - `role` - In this context, the role here is used to tell views how they should handle data.
 The role here should be `Qt::EditRole`.